 At Agriculture in Africa Media LBG, we understand the importance of accuracy and transparency in journalism.
 If we make an error or receive new information that changes our understanding of a subject, we are committed to rectifying it promptly and transparently.

-Readers are invited to contact us via email (firstname.lastname@example.org) if they notice any errors or dispute the material presented.
-We will review all matters raised in correspondence, but we will not be able to reply to all emails noting minor issues or a disputing the findings of a check without supplying supporting evidence.
+We invite our readers to contact us via email (firstname.lastname@example.org) if they notice any errors or wish to dispute the material presented.
+We will review all correspondence and take appropriate action, but we may not be able to reply to every email noting minor issues or disputing our findings without supporting evidence.

-If a fact check contains substantive, factual error, we will issue a correction.
-An advisory line will be placed at the top of the article to explain what is being corrected.
-The correction will then be made in the body of the article and, if necessary, reflected in the headline and verdict of the check.
+If a fact check contains a substantive, factual error, we will issue a correction.
+We will place an advisory line at the top of the article to explain what is being corrected, and we will make the correction in the body of the article.
+If necessary, we will also reflect the correction in the headline and verdict of the check.
 The corrected fact check will appear at the top of the fact check home page.

-If a fact check contains a minor error, such as a misspelling, that has no bearing on the understanding of the article, we will issue a refile.
-An advisory will be placed at the top of the article to explain what has been corrected.
-The correction will be made in the body of the article.
+If a fact check contains a minor error, such as a misspelling, that does not affect the understanding of the article, we will issue a refile.
+We will place an advisory at the top of the article to explain what has been corrected, and we will make the correction in the body of the article.

-If we are made aware of additional information that does not contradict the existing information but instead gives further context or explanation of the subject discussed in the fact check, we will issue an update.
-An advisory line will be placed at the top of the article to explain what has been added.
-The updated check will appear at the top of the fact check homepage.
+If we receive additional information that provides further context or explanation of the subject discussed in the fact check, we will issue an update.
+We will place an advisory line at the top of the article to explain what has been added, and the updated check will appear at the top of the fact check homepage.

 At Agriculture in Africa Media LBG, we are committed to providing our readers with accurate and reliable news reporting, and we take our responsibility to correct errors seriously.